kptdev/kpt/docs/design-docs/06-config-as-data.md

 [kpt](https://kpt.dev),
 [Config Sync](https://cloud.google.com/anthos-config-management/docs/config-sync-overview),
 and [Package Orchestration](https://github.com/GoogleContainerTools/kpt/tree/main/porch))
-build on the fuondation of
+build on the foundation of
 [Kubernetes Resource Model](https://github.com/kubernetes/design-proposals-archive/blob/main/architecture/resource-management.md)
 (KRM).

-**Note**: Even though KRM is not a requirement of Config as Data (just like Python or Go templates or Jinja are not specifically requirements for [IaC](https://en.wikipedia.org/wiki/Infrastructure_as_code)), the choice of another foundational config reporesentation format would necessitate implementing adapters for all types of infrastructure and applications configured, including Kubernetes, CRDs, GCP resources and more.
+**Note**: Even though KRM is not a requirement of Config as Data (just like Python or Go templates or Jinja are not specifically requirements for [IaC](https://en.wikipedia.org/wiki/Infrastructure_as_code)), the choice of another foundational config representation format would necessitate implementing adapters for all types of infrastructure and applications configured, including Kubernetes, CRDs, GCP resources and more.
 Likewise, choice of another configuration format would require redesign of a number of the